OnlyBrans/Module-1-Challenge/README.md

 # Module-1-Challenge

-Description
+Description:
 This project aims to apply accessibility standards to a given dummy .html site belonging to a "client".

-Usage
+Usage:
 Using accessibility practices, the .html site can be better read and understood by search engines for metadata and accessible features such as screen reading.

-Support
+Support:
 Contact via email at ********@gmail.com.

-Roadmap
+Roadmap:
 Responsive sticky header.

-Contributing
+Contributing:
 N/A

-Authors and acknowledgment
+Authors and acknowledgement:
 Your's truly, with the help of the EdX Boot Camp Team!!

-License
+License:

-Project status
+Project status:
 Complete - potential plan to loop back and iterate.